Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

+**Breaking:**
+ - Backpack/Calendar:
+   - We've changed some of the Calendar delegate methods as we realised they are not exposing the calendar instance that's calling them.

 **Fixed:**
  - Backpack/Badge:
    - Aligned light mode badges to dark mode style.